Cobblestone: A Divide-and-Conquer Approach for Automating Formal Verification: Evaluation

-\mypara{Benchmarks.} We construct our evaluation benchmarks from the \coqgym benchmark's test set of Coq theorems~\cite{Yang19} and from the project \wigderson~\cite{10.1145/3618305.3623600}. \coqgym is a widely used benchmark for evaluating proof-synthesis tools~\cite{Yang19, First20oopsla, First22icse, Sanchez-Stern23toplas}, comprised of 68,501 theorems and their associated human-written proofs across 124 projects. \coqgym's test set consists of 26 projects with 12,161 theorems.
-Evaluating using \coqgym's test set allows for a more fair comparison to prior tools, and assessing tool efficacy across a wide range of projects.
-However, \coqgym was released in 2019, and its projects existed on GitHub well before then.
-And, there now exist several copies of the dataset on GitHub.
-Given that the publicized pre-training cutoff for GPT-4 is September 2021, GPT-4 has potentially seen \coqgym multiple times during its pre-training stage, and so any GPT-4-based evaluation on CoqGym could face the issue of test leakage.
+\coqgym is a widely used benchmark for evaluating proof-synthesis tools~\cite{Yang19, First20oopsla, First22icse, Sanchez-Stern23toplas}, comprised of 68,501 theorems and their associated human-written proofs across 124 projects. \coqgym's test set consists of 26 projects with 12,161 theorems, including verdi-raft (distributed software correctness), goedel (G\"odel's 1st incompleteness theorem), and tree-automata (verified algorithms).
+Evaluating using this dataset allows for a more fair comparison to prior tools, and assessing tool efficacy across a diverse set of projects.
+However, \coqgym was released in 2019, and its projects existed on GitHub before then.
+Because the pre-training cutoff for GPT-4 is September 2021, GPT-4 has potentially seen \coqgym in its pre-training.